This marked the first day I arrived early enough to

 More than 8 million children die each year from just 5 causes.
 Pneumonia, Diarrhoea, Measles, Malaria, Malnutrition.

-Some studies now show that healthcare workers, if using a simple clinical syndromic approach to these key conditions, can provide an equal quality of care as doctor to 50% of patients – sometimes better.
+Some studies now show that healthcare workers, if using a simple clinical syndromic approach to these key conditions, can provide value based care with an equal quality of care as doctor to 50% of patients – sometimes better.

 A pneumonia traffic light system: